- 50 mL Falcon tubes

 - For labels and magnets, contact Anna (firstname.lastname@example.org)

-Please include a copy of the parent letter in your packet home.
-This informs parents of the sampling process, explains what their student is doing, talks about privacy, and asks for various permissions.
-The permission slip should be returned to the teacher and mailed to email@example.com when sample collection is complete.
-The graphic on page 2 is optional, but may help put the project in context.
+Please include a copy of the letter in the sampler packet.
+This informs samplers of the process, explains the project, talks about privacy, and asks for various permissions.
+The permission slip should be returned to you and mailed to email@example.com when sample collection is complete.

 Sample registration is mandatory.
-Please walk your students through registration and double check to make sure every single sample you’re shipping is registered.
+Please walk your samplers through registration and double check to make sure every single sample you’re shipping is registered.
 Names must be matched with sample numbers.
 Families cannot check their results without their registration.
 This is a matter of public health.
-If parents are worried about maintaining privacy, contact firstname.lastname@example.org.
+If samplers are worried about maintaining privacy, contact firstname.lastname@example.org.

-The protocol below can be sent home with the tubes, parent letter, and magnet.
+The protocol below can be sent home with the tubes, informational letter, and magnet.
 It explains how to collect a sample.

-When you’re ready to ship your samples, let Anna (firstname.lastname@example.org) know you’re preparing to ship and send her your sample tracking.
-She will send you the shipping address in return.
+When you’ve finished collecting samples, email Anna Farrell for the shipping address and send her your sample tracking.
+Make sure the samples are wrapped in parafilm (around the outside).
 Pack your samples as tightly as you can so they don’t roll around.
 You could put them in ziploc bags or stuff the remainder of your package with newsprint or bubble wrap.